dfrib/swift-snippets-and-utilities/README.md

-# Swift Snippets & Utilities
+# Swift Snippets and Utilities

 This repository contains some Swift snippets and utilities.
 Experimental.